HisFun2305/homepage/README.md

 a helper function to clear all child elements of a parent element

 ### inputSAD
-POSTs the ecnouraging sentence inputted by the user, and clears the input field
+POSTs the encouraging sentence inputted by the user, and clears the input field

 ### docuemnt.addEventListener
 initalises input fields, sets the layout of index and begins updating weather widgets every minute